godotengine/godot/README.md

 ## Documentation and demos

-The official documentation is hosted on [Read The Docs](https://docs.godotengine.org).
+The official documentation is hosted on [Read the Docs](https://docs.godotengine.org).
 It is maintained by the Godot community in its own [GitHub repository](https://github.com/godotengine/godot-docs).

 The [class reference](https://docs.godotengine.org/en/latest/classes/)